Bakura Doro

-Bakura Doro, also known by his pseudonym Abu Umaimata or Abu Umayma, is a Nigerian militant who is the leader or "imam" of Boko Haram, an Islamist militant group involved in an insurgency against Nigeria and other states.
+Bakura Doro, also known by his nom de guerre Abu Umaimata or Abu Umayma, is a Nigerian militant who is the leader or "imam" of Boko Haram, an Islamist militant group involved in an insurgency against Nigeria and other states.

 Biography

 Bakura Doro was born around 1985 and grew up in Doron Baga in northern Borno State, Nigeria.
 He is reportedly an ethnic Kanuri.
 He initially worked in the informal economy, and joined the religious movement of Mohammed Yusuf.
 This movement eventually became Boko Haram, and Bakura stayed loyal to the group during and after the 2009 uprising.
 After Yusuf's death and the rise of his successor Abubakar Shekau, Bakura fought for Boko Haram in the escalating rural insurgency.
 Even though he lacked a background in religious Islamic studies, he started to climb in Boko Haram's ranks due to his skill as a battlefield officer.
 Earning a "reputation for shrewdness and independence", Bakura was eventually appointed munzir (mid-level commander).
 In 2015, Shekau pledged allegiance to the Islamic State (IS), rebranding Boko Haram to become the "Islamic State's West Africa Province" (ISWAP).
 However, disagreements gradually developed between Shekau and the IS central command in Syria.
 In 2016, the group splintered into IS loyalists and Shekau loyalists, with Bakura joining the latter camp.
 The pro-IS faction continued to use the name "ISWAP", whereas Shekau's faction was generally still described as "Boko Haram".

 After the rebel group's division, Bakura led his troops to the northern shores of Lake Chad, an area which became the center of his operations.
 Shekau rewarded Bakura's loyalty by appointing him amir ul-fiya (zone commander) of Lake Chad.
 The Boko Haram forces at Lake Chad subsequently became internationally known as the "Bakura faction"; most of his troops were reportedly Buduma people.
 His unit took part in the Chad Basin campaign (2018–2020), and was possibly responsible for attacks on Bama, Banki, Ngom, Tungunshe, and Maiduguri.
 Several of these operations targeted civilians, often resulting in massacres.
 Researcher Jacob Zenn summarized that the Bakura faction "enslav[ed] Muslim women, conduct[ed] female suicide bombings, raid[ed] barracks, [and] kill[ed] innocent fishermen" during this period.
 In March 2020, the Nigerian and Nigerien militaries falsely claimed to have killed Bakura in battle.